ichthyosaurus/sailfish-patch/README.md

 `sailfish-patch` is a helper tool for developing SailfishOS patches.

-Create a new patch skeleton with `-c NAME` and put the original files in the directory `original`.
-Copy everything to the directory `patched` and make your changes.
-Configure the project in `build/CONFIG`.
+Create a new patch skeleton with `-c NAME`.
+Add a list of source packages in `CONFIG`, and bootstrap the development with `-u`.
+Make your changes in `patched`.
 Build with `-b`.

-You can add all packages a patch is based on in the `SourcePackages` field in the configuration file.
-Running `sailfish-patch -u` will update all source files and makes it easy to adapt the patch to new upstream versions.
+For updating the patch to new upstream versions, simply run `sailfish-patch -u`.

+If you want to add your own settings pages or include translation files, icons etc. in your patch, you can place them in the `extra` directory.

+# Short how-to

+1. configure the patch by editing 'CONFIG'
+    - add all source packages to the 'SourcePackages' field
+    - update basic info about the patch
+    - run 'sailfish-patch -C CONFIG' to check for configuration mistakes
+2. bootstrap sources by running 'sailfish-patch -u'
-Note that it must be possible for `sailfish-patch` to connect to your device via SSH if you want to use source packages from the official repos.
+    - note: it must be possible for 'sailfish-patch' to connect to your device via SSH if you want to use source packages from the official repos.
 Make sure this is configured correctly.
-(This is not needed for OpenRepos sources.)
+This is not needed for OpenRepos sources.

-If you want to add your own settings pages or include translation files, icons etc. in your patch, you can place them in the `extra` directory.
+    - alternatively, put original sources in 'original' and copy them to 'patched'
+3. commit clean sources
+4. make any changes in 'patched'

+5. optionally: add extra files like translations, icons, or settings to the 'extra' directory
+    - allowed file extensions: .qml, .js, .png, .svg, .qm
+    - translations files must be named 'translation_LANG.qm'
+    - patch icon must be named 'main.png' ('main-light.png') or 'main.svg' ('main-light.svg')
+    - patch settings page must be named 'main.qml'
+    - no sub-directories are allowed
+    - see https://coderus.openrepos.net/pm2/usage/ for further details

+6. run '$cSCRIPT -b' to build, use '-p' to test it directly via SSH
+7. publish it to
+7. update the patch to new upstream versions by running '$cSCRIPT -u'

 Tips:

 - Use `rpm -qf /path/to/file` to find out which package a file belongs to.
 - Use `pkcon get-details packagename` to check which version is installed.
-- Use `sailfish-patch -b -p` to test the patch directly after building (needs ssh).
+- Use `sailfish-patch -b -p` to test the patch directly after building (needs SSH).
 - Do not push your patch to a public repository.
 Instead, publish the `code distribution package` which includes only the files that belong to you.
   Other users can rebuild the development environment by running `sailfish-patch -u` in the published directory.
 This way, you do not have to publish potentially copyrighted material without permission.

-See `MANPAGE.md` for more information.
+See [MANPAGE.md] for more information.

 # Installation